Blackberry Panna Cotta Recipe

 - 8 Blackberries

 - Sprinkle gelatin over the cold milk.
-Stir and set aside for 3 to 5 minutes to bloom.
-Pro itp - soaking the gelatin will ensure it dissolved into a smooth not grainy mixture.
+Stir and set aside for 3 to 5 minutes to bloom.½ cup Whole milk

-- In a heavy-bottom saucepan over medium-heat, heat the cream & sugar until sugar dissolves and cream comes to an almost boil.
+- In a heavy-bottomed saucepan over medium heat, heat the cream and sugar until the sugar dissolves and the cream comes to an almost boiling point.1 cup Whipping cream, ¼ cup Sugar

 - Add the vanilla extract and the soaked gelatin milk.
-Continue to cook until the gelatin is all dissolved and the mixture is well heated thru.
-Pro tip - we do not want to boil the gelatin as it can make the gelatin chewy.
+Continue to cook until the gelatin is all dissolved and the mixture is well heated.½ tsp Vanilla extract, 2 tsp Gelatin

 - Take the mixture off the heat and add the blackberry puree.
-Sieve the mixture thru a mesh to get any undissolved gelatin or remaining blackberry seeds.
+Sieve the mixture through a mesh to get undissolved gelatin or remaining blackberry seeds.½ cup Blackberry puree

-- Combine remaining blackberry puree with water.
+- Combine the remaining blackberry puree with water.
 Add sugar and gelatin.
-Let soak for 3 to 5 minutes.
+Let soak for 3 to 5 minutes.½ cup Blackberry puree, 1 cup Water, 1 ½ tsp Gelatine, 2 tbsp Sugar

 - Heat over medium until all the gelatin dissolves and comes to a boil.
-Strain thru a sieve to remove any seeds.
-Cool until barely warmPro tip - we want to bring it to the boil and take it off the heat immediately.
-Cook the gelatin too much will make it chewy. .
+Strain through a sieve to remove any seeds.
+Cool until barely warm.

 - Pour over the set blackberry panna cotta (over the back of a spoon helps).
 Chill in the fridge for at least 2 hours.